-We believe in the management maxim -- you get what you measure.
-Let us assess the numbers in order to honor those local BDPA chapters who are demonstrating success in their efforts to recruit and retain members.
+If you accept that truth then it is worth the time to honor those local BDPA chapters who are demonstrating success in their efforts to recruit and retain members.
 Let's take a look at the ten largest chapters in BDPA-Nation:

 - Washington DC - president, Perry Carter

-having powerful leadership is obvious when we see that Atlanta, Chicago, Cincinnati, Philadelphia and Washington DC each have over 100 members.
+The top two chapters - Chicago and Atlanta - are members of the 'BDPA Century Club', which means that they have over 100 members.
 One of the common denominators for each of these chapters is that they place a high premium on the delivery of quality programs and services to their members.
 These chapters work hard to ensure that there is a strong return on the $100 investment that each member makes thru annual dues.